ZenRadLad/Java11certification/README.md

 * Initialize objects and their members using instance and static initialiser statements and constructors //DONE
 * Understand variable scopes, apply encapsulation and make objects immutable //DONE (read)
 * Create and use subclasses and superclasses, including abstract classes //DONE
-* Utilize polymorphism and casting to call methods, differentiate object type versus reference type //DONE (read)
+* Utilize polymorphism and casting to call methods, differentiate object type versus reference type //DONE (readOnly)
 * Create and use interfaces, identify functional interfaces, and utilize private, static, and default methods //DONE
 * Create and use enumerations //DONE

+### Controlling Program Flow
+* Create and use loops, if/else, and switch statements //DONE

 ### Working with Arrays and Collections
+* Use a Java array and List, Set, Map and Deque collections, including convenience methods //WIP
+* Sort collections and arrays using Comparator and Comparable interfaces
 * Use generics, including wildcards
-* Use a Java array and List, Set, Map and Deque collections, including convenience methods
-* Sort collections and arrays using Comparator and Comparable interfaces

-### Java Platform Module System
-* Declare, use, and expose modules, including the use of services
-* Deploy and execute modular applications, including automatic modules

 ### Java I/O API
 * Read and write console and file data using I/O Streams